-Intr oduction 1
+Intr oduction1

-What is a short break?
+1. What is a short break?2

-2. Eligibility criteria 2

-3. Our Local Offer 3
+2. Our Local Offer

+3. Eligibility criteria4

-4. Programme of short breaks 5
+4. Programme of short breaks6

-5. Direct payments and personal budgets 9
+5. How we listen to the views of children and young people with disabilities11

+6. Getting involved12

-6. What children and young people have told us 10
+7. What children and young people have told us13

-7. How we listen to the views of parents and carers 10
+8. How we listen to the views of parents and carers14

-8. How we ensure the short breaks are safe 11
+9. How we ensure the short breaks are safe15

-9. How we review AfC short breaks 11
+10. How we review AfC short breaks16

-10. Getting involved 12

-pendix A: Eligibility criteria for integrated service for children with disabilities social ca
+••• endix A: Eligibility criteria for Integrated Service for Children with Disabilities social care ns17

-Apr pendix B: Questions and answers about direct Payments 19
+Арр endix B: Questions and answers about direct payments23

+Glos ssary of Terms27